NuGet/NuGet.Services.Metadata/README.md

 ## Perhaps you're looking for...

+- [NuGet/NuGet.Jobs](https://github.com/NuGet/NuGet.Jobs) - the destination for this repository move
 - [NuGet/NuGetGallery](https://github.com/NuGet/NuGetGallery) - the code that runs the www.nuget.org website
   and the issue tracker for all nuget.org issues
 - [NuGet/Home](https://github.com/NuGet/Home) - the issue tracker for NuGet client